lydtechconsulting/component-test-framework/README.md

 -postgres.enabled=true -Dkafka.enabled=true
 ```

-# Discovering the Service URL
+# Discovering The Service URL

 The `dev.lydtech.component.framework.client.service.ServiceClient` provides a static `getBaseUrl` method to get the base URL, enabling REST calls to be made.
 e.g. if using RestAssured as the HTTP client in the test: